April 24, 2014, 6:30 PM - Cromaine Library CrossRoads Branch, Howell, MI

-2014 Submissions California Book Awards, Commonwealth Club of California
+2014 Finalist for California Book Awards, Commonwealth Club of California

 Podcast interview with Gordon Young, author of Teardown.